AP Computer Science Principles

 - Experience a blend of online, guided tutorials and open-ended, project-based learning

 - Learn from a diverse cast of role models, from well-known tech celebrities to social innovators who are using CS to tackle society's problems

 - Engage in constructing your own understanding of computer science concepts through inquiry-based instructional strategies

 - Prepare for the AP® CS Principles exam, including built-in preparation for the performance tasks

-Instructor Qualifications: I was formerly homeschooled, and I have a BA from Grove City College and a MS in Curriculum and Instruction from Western Governors University.
+Instructor Qualifications: I taught AP CSP to 28 students during the 2017-2018 school year.
+I anticipate that they will do well on the exam and will be happy to share our class results when I am able!
+I was formerly homeschooled, and I have a BA from Grove City College and a MS in Curriculum and Instruction from Western Governors University.
 I hold the following certifications: NJ Standard: English, PA Level II: English 7-12, Communications 7-12, Mid-level mathematics 6-9, Mid-level citizenship education 6-9, Mid-level science 6-9, and English as a second language (ESL).
 I have taught in public and private middle and high schools for the past 8 years.
 I have developed and taught an “Introduction to Information Technology” elective for middle school students as well as an “Introduction to Coding” enrichment club for elementary students.
 For three years, I also ran a school-wide “Hour of Code” event for middle school students.

 Click here to read class reviews from past participants

 Return to the AP Online Classes Home Page